djcowan/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

 With the Interactivity API, the transition from server to client is smooth and transparent.
 The directives you define on the server, the initial global state or local context, and the client-side behavior all form part of the same ecosystem.
 This unified approach simplifies development, improves maintainability, and provides a better developer experience when creating interactive WordPress blocks.

 ---

-After this initial server-side rendering, the Interactivity API's client-side JavaScript takes over.
-It hydrates the interactive elements, enabling dynamic updates and interactions without requiring full page reloads.
-This seamless transition from server-rendered content to client-side interactivity provides the best of both worlds: fast initial loads and dynamic user interfaces.

 ## Working with derived state